0gust1/svelte-local-gpx-viewer/README.md

 local-first database is powered by Dexie.

-gpx route display is powered by maplibre.
+gpx route display is powered by maplibre (and the svelte-maplibre wrapper).

 ## Using the components in a Svelte/Sveltekit project